The Ultimate Homeowner’s Guide to Getting A New Roof.

 Roof Underlayment installed over a stripped roof deck

-What’s fastened to the roof deck before shingles are installed will impact how well the entire roof structure can resist moisture.
-There are several components of good underlayment: General roof deck protection, moisture barrier for valleys and eaves, and starter shingles along the eaves.
+What’s fastened to the roof deck before shingles are installed will greatly impact how well your new roof resists moisture and stands the test of time.
+A high-quality installation includes several essential components — general roof deck protection, a moisture barrier for valleys and eaves, and starter shingles along the eaves — all working together to ensure long-lasting durability.

 Here’s a look at each: